 You don’t know the person

-There’s pressure to have a normal conversation – you might feel embarrassed about mistakes and long pauses (a completely normal part of language learning!)
+There’s pressure to have a normal conversation, which might make you might feel embarrassed about mistakes and long pauses (a completely normal part of language learning!)

 I sometimes feel awkward talking to strangers in my native language, never mind one I just started learning!